Jeanne Calment: Controversy regarding age

-Daughter Yvonne Calment in front of the Church of St. Trophime in Arles, 1920.
-This photograph was often mislabelled as depicting Jeanne at age 22.
-(Note: In a 1988 Paris Match interview, this photograph was labelled "Jeanne Calment, then 22 years old, in 1897" (Jeanne Calment, alors âgée de 22 ans, en 1897).
-In a biography of Calment published in 1995, the photograph was correctly labelled "Jeanne Calment's daughter Yvonne" (Yvonne, la fille de Jeanne Calment), but undated.
-On the Gerontology Research Group's gallery of Calment's pictures, it was captioned "At age ~22" between 2007 and 2018, and was corrected after Russian researchers contacted the GRG.)

 Demographers have highlighted that Calment's age is an outlier, her lifespan being more than three years longer than the next oldest people ever documented, where the differences are usually by months or weeks.
 There have been various speculations about the authenticity of her age.
 In 2018, Russian gerontologist Valery Novoselov and mathematician Nikolay Zak revived the hypothesis that Jeanne died in 1934 and her daughter Yvonne, born in 1898, assumed her mother's official identity and was therefore 99 years old when she died in 1997.
 Around the same time, a series of related posts by gerontology blogger Yuri Deigin, titled "J'Accuse!", had gone viral on Medium.
 This hypothesis is considered weak by mainstream longevity experts, such as French gerontologist Jean-Marie Robine, who pointed out that during his research, Calment had correctly answered questions about things that her daughter could not have known first-hand.
 Robine also dismissed the idea that the residents of Arles could have been duped by the switch.
 Another doctor who had helped verify Calment's records said that the team had considered the identity-switch hypothesis while Calment was still alive because she looked younger than her daughter in photographs, but similar discrepancies in the rates of aging are commonly found in families with centenarian members.